-To summarize: Epstein was arrested on Saturday for the alleged sex trafficking of dozens of minors in New York and Florida between 2002 and 2005.
+To summarize: Epstein was arrested in early July for the alleged sex trafficking of dozens of minors in New York and Florida between 2002 and 2005.
 He faced similar charges a decade ago, but was granted a lenient plea deal.
 He now faces new charges, brought by the Southern District of New York.
-In a criminal indictment unsealed Monday, federal prosecutors claim that Epstein lured underage girls, some as young as 14, to his homes in Manhattan and Palm Beach under the guise of paying them cash for massages.
+In a criminal indictment unsealed July 8, federal prosecutors claim that Epstein lured underage girls, some as young as 14, to his homes in Manhattan and Palm Beach under the guise of paying them cash for massages.
 He then allegedly molested them and encouraged them to recruit other young girls to return with them.

-Although Wexner has been accused of no wrongdoing himself, and a representative for Wexner told the Cut that he “completely severed ties” with Epstein nearly twelve years ago, Wexner is the former owner of Epstein’s New York mansion, as well as his one-time “mentor” and only known financial client.
+Although Wexner has been accused of no wrongdoing himself, he is the former owner of Epstein’s New York mansion, as well as his onetime “mentor” and only known financial client.
 Below, a breakdown of what we know of their relationship.

 Who is Les Wexner?

 Leslie H. Wexner is the chairman and CEO of L Brands (formerly Limited Brands), a retailing and marketing conglomerate that currently includes Victoria’s Secret, Pink, and Bath & Body Works.
 He is one of America’s longest-serving CEOs, and his net worth is a reported $4.8 billion.